KimCBenson/SOCKSClimateProject/ContributingGuidelines.md

 # Ground Rules
 ### Expectations
 Just being respectful and kind to others.
-If you ever feel confused, stressed, etc., reach out to Kemi or group members if you ever get confused or need help!
+If you ever feel confused, stressed, etc., reach out to Kemi or your group members!
+We are all here to support each other.